-Searchmine.net is a browser hijacker that will change the homepage and search engine for your web browser to https://searchmine.net.
+SearchMine is a browser hijacker that will change the homepage and default search engine for your web browser to https://searchmine.net.
+This browser redirect happens because the “SearchMine” browser extension or program is installed on your computer.

-The SearchMine browser hijacker will change your browser search provider to https://searchmine.net, which will redirect to search.yahoo.com result pages.
+When installed on a computer, the SearchMine browser hijacker will change the browser homepage to https://searchmine.net.
+This browser hijacker will also redirect your browser search queries to https://searchmine.net, which will redirect to search result pages from search.yahoo.com.
 This is most likely done to generate advertising revenue by using Yahoo Search for its search results.

-When the Searchmine.net browser hijacker is installed, common symptoms include:
+When the SearchMine browser hijacker is installed on a computer, common symptoms include:

-- Changing the web browser’s default homepage to SearchMine New Tab
+- Your web browser’s default homepage is SearchMine New Tab

 Always opt for the custom installation and deselect anything that is not familiar, especially optional software that you never wanted to download and install in the first place.
 It goes without saying that you should not install software that you don’t trust.